-Debunking 6 Social Security retirement myths
+Debunking 7 Social Security retirement myths

 Get the facts on how the Social Security program works for retirees.

-Collecting Social Security benefits is an important component of any retirement income withdrawal strategy, but the federal program can also be complicated to understand.
+Collecting Social Security benefits is an important component of any retirement income strategy, but the federal program can also be complicated to understand.

 Your Ameriprise financial advisor can provide guidance on how Social Security fits into your broader retirement income strategy.

-Here are six Social Security myths debunked:
+Here are seven Social Security myths debunked:

 Myth #1: Social Security benefits won’t be there when I retire

 Though the solvency of the Social Security program is an ongoing topic of conversation, if you’re already in retirement and receiving Social Security benefits, it is not likely to materially affect you.
+If you’re further away from retirement, it’s understandable to be concerned about the program’s long-term outlook.
+It is highly unlikely that the federal program will cease to exist entirely, although there may be some changes — like a reduction in payments or an increased full retirement age — that you will need to plan for, if implemented.

-Myth #4: You can outlive Social Security
+Myth #4: I can outlive Social Security

 Myth #5: I should wait as long as possible to claim my Social Security benefits